 \subsection{Optimal estimator: Laplacian smoothing}

-Given the Bayesian prediction loss in \prettyref{eq:loss}, it is natural to ask: \emph{what's the optimal $\btheta$ minimizing it?} It follows from a classical result in statistics (\cite{rissanen1984}, \S~\ref{app:laplace}) that this minimum is achieved when the corresponding model prediction matches the (averaged) ground-truth predictive distribution, \ie $\mathbb{P}_{\btheta}\pth{x_{t+1}= 1 \mid x_1^t} = \Expect_{P|x_1^t} \qth{ \prob{x_{t+1} =1 \mid x_1^t}} $, for all $t$.
+Given the Bayesian prediction loss in \prettyref{eq:loss}, it is natural to ask: \emph{what is the optimal $\btheta$ minimizing it?} It follows from a classical result in statistics (\cite{rissanen1984}, \S~\ref{app:laplace}) that this minimum is achieved when the corresponding model prediction matches the (average) ground-truth predictive distribution, \ie $\mathbb{P}_{\btheta}\pth{x_{t+1}= j \mid x_1^t} = \Expect_{P|x_1^t} \qth{ \prob{x_{t+1} =j \mid x_1^t}} $, for all $t$.
 Given the joint distribution of the pair $(P, x_1^{t+1})$ in \prettyref{sec:markov_background}, where the kernel $P \sim \dir{\beta}$, it can be shown (\S~\ref{app:laplace}) that the conditional expectation above simplifies to the well-known \emph{Laplacian smoothing}, also known as the \emph{add-$\beta$ estimator} (see e.g. \cite{merhav1998}):